-- Write down 3 ways you are kind to yourself and others, including hobbies which help you to feel secure.
+- Write down three ways you are kind to yourself and others, including hobbies which help you to feel secure.
 How do these help you feel safe?

 - Write or draw things you think could make you feel even safer.

-Add what you can do to achieve them.
-This could include talking to health specialists, or simply chatting regularly to your neighbours.
+Add what you can do to achieve this.
+It could include talking to health specialists, or simply chatting regularly to your neighbours.

 1. Everybody is worthwhile and worth knowing, but that can be easy to forget that when you're struggling.

-It is vital for wellbeing to have a positive view of ourselves.
+It is vital for our wellbeing to have a positive view of ourselves.